Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 - [.NET Management Library Code Samples](https://docs.microsoft.com/samples/browse/?branch=master&languages=csharp&term=managing%20using%20Azure%20.NET%20SDK)

 ### Additional Documentation
+If you are migrating from the old SDK to this preview, check out this [Migration guide]<--(To do: Add absolute link)--/>.

 For more information on Azure SDK, please refer to [this website](https://azure.github.io/azure-sdk/).

 ## Contributing